suzuki-shunsuke/guide-github-action-renovate/docs/index.md

   - Prevent Renovate and the automerge feature from being abused
     - Prevent malicious changes from being merged without review

+Renovate is awesome and can be introduced easily, but it isn't enough to just install Renovate.
+To utilize Renovate fully, you should not only tune Renovate settings but also configure GitHub Repository settings properly and tune GitHub Actions Workflows in accordance with Renovate.

+In this document we describe how to build nice GitHub Actions Workflows in accordance with Renovate.

 ## Summary

 `Summary` summarizes the settings for `nice` GitHub Actions Workflows.